Food-Grade Lubricants Result In Good Business $ense

 Fact 3: The OEM manual is always a good reference to identify lubricant selection requirements.
 OEM manuals will be adequate most of the time, however, some OEMs know less about machinery lubrication than their customers, which leads to too much freedom for interpretation.
 Typically, the OEM does not factor in environmental changes since any given component could be placed into a wide range of operating environments.
 As oil or grease droplets can seep through bearings, conveyors, can-seamers and ovens, it is still highly recommended to use food-grade lubricants wherever there is the slightest chance of incidental contact with products during the manufacturing process.

 Traditionally, very few OEMs have issued approvals for food-grade lubricants due to the performance deficiencies displayed by 100 percent mineral food-grade lubricants.
-There are some OEMs, such as major compressor manufacturers, who do not issue approvals for food-grade lubricants because they prefer to tie up with their own brand of lubricants due to cost, logistics and availability reasons.
+There are some OEMs, such as major compressor manufacturers, who do not issue approvals for food-grade lubricants because they prefer to tie up with their own brand due to cost, logistics and availability reasons.

-Engage lubricant suppliers or specialists who fully comprehend and provide the range of food-grade lubricants that comply with industry standards set by NSF or Food and Drug Administration (FDA).
+Engage lubricant suppliers or specialists who fully comprehend and provide the range of products that comply with industry standards set by NSF or Food and Drug Administration (FDA).
 Be sure to source suppliers who provide services in helping users to diagnose lubrication issues.
 Lubrication specialists like Tecsia Lubricants will also be able to help recommend the right lubricants based on load, speed, temperature and environment.
 They are knowledgeable in food-grade lubricants’ limitations as well as adequate performances.

 Contributed by Mark Phang, Senior Technical Manager, Tecsia Lubricants.